Seeing through Light and Darkness: Sensor-Physics Grounded Deblurring HDR NeRF from Single-Exposure Images and Events: Method

-To simulate the integral model of the RGB camera, we discretely sample $b+1$ time points ${t_0,t_1,...,t_{b}}$ within the exposure time $t_{start}$ to $t_{end}$ as in~\cite{e3nerf}, and the generated raw pixel value of the RGB imaging sensor during exposure is:
+To simulate the integral model of the RGB camera, we discretely sample $b+1$ time points $\{{t_i}\}_{i=0}^{b}$ within the exposure time $t_{\text{start}}$ to $t_{\text{end}}$ as in~\cite{e3nerf}, and the predicted raw pixel value of the RGB imaging sensor during exposure is:

-where $w_i$ is weight parameters calculated by time points $\{t_{i}\}_{i=1} ^{b}$~\cite{e3nerf}.
-To bridge the gap between the raw sensor value and the LDR image calculated by the CRF $f$ in \cref{eq:1}, we used three MLPs $f_{crf}$ to fit this function in the log domain for three color channels separately and obtain the estimated LDR pixels:
+where $w_i$ is weight parameters calculated by time points $\{t_{i}\}_{i=0} ^{b}$~\cite{e3nerf}.
+Since $p(t)$ is constantly changing during exposure in the handheld situation, we use the event-guided COLMAP~\cite{colmap1} strategy in~\cite{e2nerf,e3nerf} for the pose estimation.
+To bridge the gap between the raw sensor value and the LDR image calculated by the CRF $f$ in \cref{eq:1}, we used three MLPs $f_{\text{crf}}$ to fit this function in the log domain for three color channels separately and obtain the estimated LDR pixels:

-where $\Delta{t}_{exp}=t_{end}-t_{start}$ is the exposure time.
+where $\Delta{t}_{\text{exp}}=t_{\text{end}}-t_{\text{start}}$ is the exposure time.

-As shown in \cref{fig:3.1}, unlike HDR-NeRF applying the CRF function directly on the radiance of 3D points $\mathbf{e}$ in \cref{eq:3}, we employ CRF after volume rendering at the pixel-level for the raw pixel values $\hat{\mathcal{I}}_{HDR}$, aligning with the imaging process in the physical world (\cref{fig:3}), which allows $f_{crf}$ to focus on non-linear color tone mapping learning without being affected by the linear volume rendering, while NeRF $F_{\theta}$ focuses on learning 3D density $\sigma$ and raw radiance $\mathbf{e}$ without being affected by $f_{crf}$.
-Besides, our blur synthesis is more physically grounded with the HDR pixel values (\cref{eq:6}).
-Therefore, our proposed RGB mapping field can significantly improve the HDR and deblurring NVS results as demonstrated by the experiment in \cref{sec:5.4}.
+As shown in \cref{fig:4}, unlike HDR-NeRF applying the CRF function directly on the radiance of 3D points $\mathbf{e}$ in \cref{eq:3}, we employ CRF after volume rendering at the pixel-level for the raw pixel values $\hat{\mathcal{I}}_{\text{HDR}}$, aligning with the imaging process in the physical world (\cref{fig:3}), which allows $f_{\text{crf}}$ to focus on non-linear color tone mapping learning without being affected by the linear volume rendering, while NeRF $F_{\theta}$ focuses on learning 3D density $\sigma$ and raw radiance $\mathbf{e}$ without being affected by $f_{\text{crf}}$.
+Besides, our blur synthesis on the HDR pixel values (\cref{eq:6}) is more physically grounded.
+Therefore, our proposed RGB CRF model can significantly improve the HDR and deblurring NVS results as demonstrated by the experiment in \cref{sec:5.4}.